-Liabilities for guarantees and irrevocable commitments are recorded under off-balance-sheet items at their fair value, with interest, commissions or other income being recorded in the income statement over their maturity period.
+Liabilities for guarantees and irrevocable commitments are recorded under offbalance-sheet items at their fair value, with interest, commissions or other income being recorded in the income statement over their maturity period.

-Performance guarantees are initially recognised at fair value, which is usually evidenced by the amount of commissions received over the contract period.
-Upon the breach of contract, the Bank has the right to revert the guarantee, and the amounts are recognised in Loans and advances to customers after the loss compensation is transferred to the collateral taker.
+Performance guarantees are initially recognized at fair value, which is usually evidenced by the amount of commissions received over the contract period.
+Upon the breach of contract, the Bank has the right to revert the guarantee, and the amounts are recognized in Loans and advances to customers after the loss compensation is transferred to the collateral taker.

-Financial assets measured at amortised cost
+Financial assets measured at amortized cost

-The Bank measures a financial asset at amortised cost if it meets, simultaneously, the following requirements and is not recorded at FVTPL (use of the Fair Value Option):
+The Bank measures a financial asset at amortized cost if it meets, simultaneously, the following requirements and is not recorded at FVTPL (use of the Fair Value Option):

-- The financial asset is held in a business model whose main purpose is to hold the asset to collect its contractual cash flows (HTC Held to collect); and - Its contractual cash flows occur on specific dates and correspond solely to payments of principal and interest on the principal amount outstanding (SPPI - Solely Payments of Principal and Interest).
+• The financial asset is held in a business model whose main purpose is to hold the asset to collect its contractual cash flows (HTC - Hold to collect); and

+- Solely Payments of Principal and Interest).

-These instruments are initially recorded at fair value and subsequently valued at amortised cost, based on the effective interest rate method and are subject to impairment tests.
+These instruments are initially recorded at fair value and subsequently valued at amortized cost, based on the effective interest rate method and are subject to impairment tests.

-Included in this category are debt securities, loans and advances to customers, other loans and advances to central banks and credit institutions and other receivables.
+Included in this category are debt securities, loans and advances to customers and other loans and advances to central banks and credit institutions and other receivables.